repository-settings/app/README.md

     color: '#336699'
     description: New functionality.

-  - name: first-timers-only
+  - name: Help Wanted
-    # include the old name to rename an existing label
+    # Provide a new name to rename an existing label
-    oldname: Help Wanted
+    new_name: first-timers-only

 # Milestones: define milestones for Issues and Pull Requests
 milestones: